Support Emory's LGBT+ Community

-The college years are critical for LGBTQ students.
-Whether it’s being away from home for the first time or addressing the experience of coming out, transitioning, a relationship challenge, or dealing with harassment, the challenges of college life can be even more difficult for LGBTQ students.
+The college years are critical for LGBT+ students.
+Whether it’s being away from home for the first time or addressing the experience of coming out, transitioning, a relationship challenge, or dealing with harassment, the challenges of college life can be even more difficult for LGBT+ students.

-LGBTQ initiatives at Emory provide programming to help students facing these challenges.
-Providing a strong network of support and a diverse set of resources is vital in helping LGBTQ students successfully navigate their college experience and beyond.
+LGBT+ initiatives at Emory provide programming to help students facing these challenges.
+Providing a strong network of support and a diverse set of resources is vital in helping LGBT+ students successfully navigate their college experience and beyond.

 You can help.
-Make a gift to ensure that Emory has the resources to allow our LGBTQ students to thrive.
+Make a gift to ensure that Emory has the resources to allow our LGBT+ students to thrive.
 Emory is a community of compassion, cooperation, and collaboration—and your support proves this.

 You can make an impact